tsuku-dev/tsuku/docs/DESIGN-platform-tuple-support.md

 - Validation: ensure `install_guide` has either complete tuple coverage or OS-level fallbacks for all supported platforms

 **Out of scope:**
-- Step-level `when` clause support (currently undocumented and unused; should be addressed in separate design)
 - Changes to recipe-level platform constraints (`supported_os`, `supported_arch` work as-is)
 - New action types or execution semantics
 - Website or CLI display changes (already handled by existing platform support)
+- Step-level conditional execution (see issue #690 for platform tuple support in `when` clauses)

 **Current Usage:**
 Only 2 recipes currently use `install_guide` (docker.toml and cuda.toml), both with OS-level keys only.
 This is a forward-looking enhancement to support architecture-specific system dependencies as they become more common.